pritasam/ReactLibrary/README.md

 ## Description

-This project is used to create custom text for react native and it is created for learning purpose
+This project is used to create customText view in react native and it is created for learning purpose

 ## Usage